Marguerite O'Brien, MSW

 Chris Donevant-Haines, M.A., LPC

-Molly Ford is the on-campus Aramark registered dietitian.
-She received a Bachelor of Science in culinary nutrition from Johnson & Wales University in Providence, R.I., and completed her dietetic internship at Meredith College in Raleigh, N.C.
-She was raised in Hampstead, N.H., and later moved to Newburyport, Mass.
-Her interest areas include nutrition, plant-forward meals, cooking and mindful eating.
-Molly enjoys trying new foods, her most recent favorite is chia-seed kombucha.
+Molly Ford (she, her, hers) is the registered dietitian for on-campus dining services.
+She received a Bachelor of Science in Culinary Nutrition from Johnson & Wales University in Providence, R.I., and completed her dietetic internship at Meredith College in Raleigh, N.C.
+Her interest areas include plant-forward meals, scratch baking, and mindful eating.
+Molly enjoys trying different cuisines and her favorite dish is Chicken Tikka Masala.